BA (Hons) Public Services

 You’ll be able to develop your leadership and team working skills, and put them to the test in the Brecon Beacons National Park.
-You can undertake work experience and career planning modules, and gain the Certificate of Knowledge of Policing.
+You can also undertake work experience and career planning modules.

 Assessment methods include case studies, essays, projects and examinations.

 Including a 10-week placement in the second year, this course gives you the opportunity to transfer new knowledge into practice and advance essential skills.
 In your placement, you will have the opportunity to develop your employability skills, enhance your CV, and make contacts that could be useful to you in the future.
 Our students undertake placements with a wide range of public sector bodies and public service organisations.

 There are activities and trips as part of the course.
 These include team building exercises with organisations such as the armed forces, and visits to the Houses of Parliament and the National Assembly for Wales.